noahwalshsd/Keyboard/README.md

 # Keyboard
-coding the keyboard for my blueprint project
+Coding the keyboard for my blueprint project.
+This is my first Hack Club and PCB project.
+Thank you for helping me @Blueprint.